from abc import abstractmethod

 )

-self.solver = solver_constructor(
+self.solver = self._backend.create_variational_solver(

 self.problem, appctx=self.appctx,